Best Cities for Digital Nomads in 2023

 - Social Life

 For the cost of living, we’ve collected data from Numbeo.
-Note that these figures are subject to change, so we recommend that you make a thorough search before you plan your recommendation.
+Note that these figures are subject to change, so we recommend that you make a thorough search before you plan your relocation.
 We’ve also added some coworking space alternatives, but feel free to make your own search, too!

-9 Best Cities for Digital Nomads
+9 Best Cities For Digital Nomads